 \subsection{DDMAC-CTDE formulation with constraints}

-The architecture given in Section \ref{DCMAC_DDMAC} can readily be extended to a constrained case, same as in \cite{andriotis2021deep}.
-Eqs. \eqref{gradient2}-\eqref{gradient2_V} are slightly modified to incorporate the Eqs. \eqref{eq:value_func}-\eqref{eq:cost_beleif}.
-Similarly, here also we have $N$ components, and $N$ number of agents, where one agent has control over exactly one component.
+The architecture given in Section \ref{DCMAC_DDMAC} can readily be extended to a constrained case.
+Eqs. \eqref{gradient2}-\eqref{gradient2_V} are modified to incorporate Eqs. \eqref{eq:value_func}-\eqref{eq:cost_beleif}.
+Similarly, here we also have $N$ components and $N$ number of agents, where one agent has control over exactly one component.
 For such settings, the system policy function can be written as:

 where ${\bf{y}}= \left[ {y_{k}} \right]_{k = 1}^{K}$ is an augmented state vector of {\it hard constraints}.
 It is important to note that each agent selects its policy based on its belief and the global state of {\it hard constraints}.
-The decentralized policy given in Eq.~\eqref{eq:policy_func} and centralized Lagrangian value function can be parameterized as:
+The decentralized policy given in Eq.~\eqref{eq:policy_func} and the centralized Lagrangian value function can be parameterized as: